-There’s so much to do and see at the Westminster Kennel Club Dog Show that even longtime attendees might not be aware of everything that’s going on.
+There’s so much to do and see at the Westminster Kennel Club Dog Show presented by Purina Pro Plan that even longtime attendees might not be aware of everything that’s going on.
 There are the daytime sessions at Piers 92 and 94, competitions in agility and obedience, the very popular AKC Meet the Breeds, and of course, the big events at Madison Square Garden.
-But behind the scenes, in the background and in the history of the show, are rich little tidbits you might not know.
+But the background of the show is rich with little tidbits you may not know.

 1. The name “Westminster” has nothing to do with England.
 Around 1876, a group of “sporting gentlemen” would gather at the bar of the Westminster Hotel to talk about hunting and boast about their hunting dogs.
 One thing led to another, and the group decided it needed a real venue to compare hounds — a dog show in Manhattan.
 In 1877, they named themselves the Westminster Kennel Club, after their favorite bar, and hosted the First Annual New York Bench Show of Dogs.
 It was held at a venue, Gilmore’s Garden, that would later come to be known as Madison Square Garden.